6622780730-ctrl/Project1-DES432-EDA-OlympicRecords/README.md

 - `Project1_DES432_athlete_events.ipynb` — main notebook (cleaning + EDA + descriptive stats)
 - `README.md` — this file

-> Note: The raw dataset file may be too large for GitHub.
-If not included, please download it from Kaggle using the link above.
+> Note: The raw dataset file is be too large for GitHub.
+Please download it from Kaggle using the link above.

 # ▶️ How to Run This Project